RGBF

 Returns the RGB color code for the specified color values.

-are the three color
+r, g and b are the three color

 channels red, green and blue and take floating point values from 0 to 1